rcls/discus/README.md

 * **`B`** : Operand bus.
 This is a differential CMOS bus outputing the current instruction operand.
 It is used as the address lines for memory instructions.
 * **`Q`** : Result bus.
 This is an open drain bus carrying the result of the current instruction.
-It is driven by memory reads and IN instructions.
+It is driven by memory reads and IN instructions, in addition to all internal instruction result values.
 * **`P`** : Program counter.
-This is a differential CMOS bus outputing the PC for instruction fetch.
+This is a differential CMOS bus outputing the PC for the code memory read.
 * **`O`** : Opcode bus.
-Open drain bus inputing the fetched instruction.
+Open drain bus inputing the fetched opcode from the code memory read.

 Internally, there is also the I bus, carrying the instruction currently in execute.
 The J and K buses are looped to lines on the O and I buses to give